What is NEIS?

 If their provider considers NEIS to be an appropriate activity, they may be referred to a NEIS provider.

-NEIS training helps job seekers achieve a nationally recognised qualification and is a Centrelink approved activity for up to 13 weeks.
+NEIS training helps job seekers achieve a nationally recognised qualification for up to 13 weeks for either:

 Job seekers participating in NEIS will receive allowance for 39 weeks of business operation.
-The NEIS Allowance is equivalent to the single, 22 or over, no children rate of Newstart Allowance, and is paid fortnightly in arrears, subject to a NEIS participant meeting the obligations under their NEIS Participant Agreement.
+The NEIS Allowance is equivalent Newstart Allowance (equivalent to the single, 22 or over, no children rate)

 The amount of NEIS Allowance that a job seeker receives will not be affected by income from their NEIS business.